Financial Planner Client Intake Form

 Assets

-A report of the client’s assets sheds light on their net worth and the resources at their disposal.
-This encompasses investments, real estate, savings accounts, and any other valuable possessions or holdings they may have.
+The intake form should include an asset report that details the client’s net worth and the resources available to them.
+Assets include investments, real estate, savings accounts, and any other valuable possessions or holdings they may have.

 Income & Expenses

-Detailing the client’s income and expenses allows the planner to gauge their potential to save, invest, and attain their financial goals.
-This assessment also aids in preparing a realistic budget and pinpointing areas that may require adjustments.
+The client’s income and expenses allow the planner to gauge their potential to save, invest, and attain their financial goals.
+This assessment also helps prepare a realistic budget and can pinpoint areas that may require adjustments.

 Debt